High-Energy Neutrino Emission from Espresso-Reaccelerated Ions in Jets of Active Galactic Nuclei: Results

 In our simulations we keep track of where neutrinos are produced and in which direction they escape.
 The top panel of Figure \ref{neutrino_geometry} shows that a considerable fraction of neutrinos is produced at relatively large distances ($\sim 1$ kpc) away from the base of the jet as a result of two competing effects: on one hand, the photon field intensity declines as $D^{-2}$, and on the other hand, the non-thermal emission cone affects a greater volume as we move away from the base of the jet.
 We observe similar trends for all of our prescriptions, so we argue that the photodisintegration of heavy UHECR nuclei and neutrino production mainly occur at intermediate distances, not too close to the blazar region but well before the jet's end.

-The bottom panel of Figure \ref{neutrino_geometry}, instead, shows the distribution of the cosines of the final angles of flight of the neutrinos produced through $p \gamma$ interactions and neutron decay for Case I. Neutrinos are released quasi-isotropically, essentially because UHECRs are efficiently isotropized in the cocoon (see also MC19, M21).
+The bottom panel of Figure \ref{neutrino_geometry}, instead, shows the distribution of the cosines of the final angles of flight of the neutrinos produced through $p \gamma$ interactions and neutron decay for Case I. Neutrinos are released quasi-isotropically, essentially because UHECRs are efficiently isotropized in the cocoon (see also \citetalias{mbarek+19} and \citetalias{mbarek+21a}).

 This is important for neutrino astronomy because any correlation between neutrino directions of arrival and the AGN population is intrinsically connected to how neutrinos are released from their sources \citep[see also the discussion in][]{caprioli18}.
 If neutrinos are strongly beamed along the jet axis, then they would preferentially be associated with AGN jets that point towards us such as BL Lac objects and FSRQs (i.e., blazars).
 On the other hand, if the emission were less beamed, we might expect all radio-loud AGNs to contribute to the flux, generally producing a more isotropic signal.
 Our results suggest that we should receive neutrinos from non-blazar AGNs, too, which makes it harder to assess AGNs as UHE neutrino sources \emph{on a statistical basis}.
 This prediction is different from the neutrino emission model postulated by \citet{rodrigues+21}.
-This however does not preclude the association of individual events with given sources.
+This, however, does not preclude the association of individual events with given sources.